cloudaware/compliance-policies/ce/ca/azure/subscription/custom-subscription-administrator-roles-exist/description.md

 Connect-AzAccount Get-AzRoleDefinition |Where-Object {($_.IsCustom -eq $true) -and ($_.Actions.contains('*'))}
 ```

-Check the output for `AssignableScopes` value set to the `subscription`.
+Check the output for `AssignableScopes` value set to the subscription.

 ### From Azure Policy